-We listen to the needs of the people of NSW and act on what we hear so we can achieve better human health and environmental outcomes.
+We listen to the needs of the people of NSW.
+We actively engage with stakeholders to understand and act on what we hear so we can achieve better human health and environmental outcomes.
+We respond to feedback provided to us.

 - We listen to the views of local communities about local issues.
-We help communities engage with their industrial neighbours, key stakeholders and us on these issues through coordinating community groups. - We recognise the importance of listening to and working with Aboriginal communities on environmental issues that matter to them and giving them a genuine voice about how we respond to issues. - We listen to interest groups discussing the environmental issues they are passionate about.
+We help communities engage with their industrial neighbours, key stakeholders and us on these issues through coordinating community groups. - We recognise the importance of listening to and working with Aboriginal communities and organisations on environmental issues

-- We regularly seek the views of the community, industry and government through the EPA stakeholder survey and EPA roadshows. - We partner with others to listen to our youth and promote awareness of environmental protection when they start their employment, trades and businesses
+- that matter to them and giving them a genuine voice in decision-making in response to issues. - We listen to interest groups discussing the environmental issues they are passionate about. - We regularly seek the views of the community, industry and government through the EPA stakeholder survey and EPA roadshows. - We partner with others to increase our knowledge, strengthen our insights, expand our reach and create environmental solutions needed for today and the future. - We partner with others to listen to our youth and promote awareness of environmental protection when they start their employment, trades and businesses.